darth10/holy-emacs/README.md

 ### Scheme

-Requires Racket or Guile Scheme.
+Requires Racket and/or Guile Scheme.

 | Keys            | Description                          |
 | --------------- | ------------------------------------ |